 Personal influence and informal networks are the most common forms of organization politics.
 In this type of organization, people are attached to their roles, such as secretary-general or vice president.
 While this is beneficial in some cases, it can also lead to the alienation of employees and tarnish the reputation of an organization.

 The other six types are all forms of conflict.
 You should avoid them as much as possible.
 Recognizing these types is crucial for your career success.
 Here are the six main types in the list below:

 When people get caught up in workplace politics, they find it difficult to focus on their work.
 They are more interested in discrediting other people or sabotaging their image than in completing their work.

 Employees who are under the influence of political activities, may lose interest in work and even attend office for the sake of attendance.
 As a result, they may even commit other serious mistakes, such as making poor decisions and being late.

-One of the primary reasons for organizational politics is the power struggle.
+One of the primary reasons is the power struggle.
 As one advances up the ladder, opportunities for quick growth diminish.
 As a result, ambitious employees begin spreading rumors about their colleagues and tarnishing their reputations.

 The Downsides of The Process